How To Get Rid Of Alcohol Breath Instantly

 Other option to hide booze breath is to eat something that's strong smelling.
 Meals with garlic or onion can help cut the smell of alcohol - it just depends which one is the lesser of two evils for you.

 Generally speaking, each type of alcohol has its own particular smell.
 To minimise your booze breath, it's helpful to stick to one type of alcoholic drink during a drinking session.
 That way you're only dealing with one smell rather than the aftereffects of numerous different types of alcohol.

 Drinking water doesn't do a lot against booze breath once it's present, but it does help minimise its development while also keeping you hydrated.
 A good rule of thumb is to drink one alcoholic drink per one glass of water.
 Staying hydrated while drinking alcohol also helps reduce the severity of your hangover the next day, too.

 So while drinking water won't mask the smell of alcohol breath, it can certainly help slow down its development (and make you feel better the following day, too).

 Want more?
 Learn about the Science of Getting Drunk.

+This one is pretty self explanatory.
 Brushing your teeth is a simple and quick way to get rid of alcohol breath (as long as you have access to your toothbrush!
-Brushing your teeth is a great mouth freshener, even if your alcohol breath is minimal.
+Brushing your teeth is a great mouth freshener, even if your breath isn't all that awful.

 By brushing your teeth, you can remove the bacteria hanging out in your mouth.
 Make sure to also scrub your tongue and the roof of your mouth for extra protection against alcohol breath.
 Using a strong-smelling toothpaste is also helpful, especially if it contains menthol.